 Warning... this is an adult site.
 If reading or viewing things about what gay men do sexually with one another bothers you - you should not read this blog.
 This blog is a reflection of my adventures and thoughts.
 Some are fun, some not so pretty.
 I won't name names, or kiss and tell... but I will live to tell.
 And baby, trust me - I am gonna spill it all over your pretty little party dress.
 Enjoy!

-Today, we take a first look at the Surree Stud Series imprint, also known as Surey Books.
+Today, we take yet another look at the Surree Stud Series imprint, also known as Surey Books.

 The Surree Stud Series was an imprint brought to you by the good folks at Surree LTD, Inc. which operated out of offices at 9465 Mission Park Place in Santee, CA, 92071.
 Later, the company would become part of Star Distributors LTD., which operated out of a PO Box on Canal Street in New York City, NY.